bestasoff/bestasoff.github.io/_pages/cv.md

 </p>
 <ul>
     <li>Developed time-series demand forecasting models.</li>
-    <li>Worked with unstructured data of different data using Pandas.</li>
     <li>Developed production pipelines to convert raw data into feature vector and to forecast the demand.</li>
 </ul>